Isa Bey Hajinski

-Isa Bey Hajinski was an Azerbaijani wealthy landowner, industrial magnate, philanthropist, and owner of kerosene fabric in Black City district of Baku.
+Isa Bey Hajinski (1861–1919) was an Azerbaijani wealthy landowner, industrial magnate, philanthropist, and owner of kerosene fabric in Black City district of Baku.

 Early life

 Isa Bey Hajinski was born in Baku, Russian Empire (modern-day Azerbaijan) in 1861.
-He undertook the study at home and spoke several languages.
+He undertook his study at home and spoke several languages.
 Isa Bey was the hereditary owner of large landholdings from his father.
-Which he discovered vast deposits of oil in those lands.
-By that, he developed rapid entrepreneurial activities in the oil industry.
+He discovered vast deposits of oil in those lands, due to which he developed rapid entrepreneurial activities in the oil industry.

 Charitable activities

 Isa Bey Hajinski, the honorable benefactor of the Alexander High School, increased his contribution from 800 to 1000 roubles per year and also, in 1913 he spent 1000 roubles for buying a cinematograph for the school.
 This was a rare phenomenon for schools of that time.
 He was also the first automobile owner in Baku.
 In November of the same year, Hajinski bought a summer house in Mineralnye Vody.
 Thus, students with weak health could spend their holidays and get treatment.
 Isa Bey Hajinski was also an honorable protector of Baku Gymnasium for Men.
 The education was paid at Gymnasium, but children of a poor family had a free education there.
 For the charitable activities of Isa Bey Hajinski, he was awarded two orders of Saint Stanislaus (of the third and fourth degree).